If you have any questions about workshops or enrolment contact your local regional education staff.

-The access period defines the time during which you can complete units – this is between four and eight weeks depending on the module.
+The access period defines the time during which you can complete the online content with tutor support – this is between four and eight weeks depending on the module.
 There is no deadline for submitting assessments although it is good to attempt the assessment sooner rather than later while the learning material is fresh.

-After the end date you can still access the module in your “past courses” read the learning material, submit the module assessment in the assessment unit but you will no longer have regular tutor support.
+After the end date you can still access the module in your “past courses” to read and work through the learning material and to submit the module assessment in the online assessment unit but you will no longer have regular tutor support.

 There is no time limit for submitting assessments.
-If you do not submit during the extended ‘reading’ period after the online module ends you can submit your assessment through the usual regional assessment email.
+If you do not submit during the extended ‘reading’ period after the online module ends you should email your online tutor to say you have submitted your assessment as the tutor will no longer be regularly checking for past groups for newly submitted assessments.
+Alternatively, if there is a long delay (4-6 months after the end date) in submitting your assessment you can submit your assessment through the usual national assessment email ([email protected])

 Although you will be responsible for checking your own answers, you do still have the support of your tutor and fellow learners if you get stuck.
 Feel free to post questions to your learning group in the i-Qualify talk channels and contribute to discussions to help others if you can.